top of page

 Comfy feet make for a happy paddler

 Neoprene booties are the most common footwear for sea kayaking.
 They provide insulation when wet, fit easily inside the kayak, and protect your feet during launches and landings.
-Around camp, it is more comfortable to wear boots, sneakers, or sandals
+Around camp, it is more comfortable to wear boots, sneakers, or sandals.

 Sandals can work in warmer conditions but they have their drawbacks.
 They are not as warm as booties, and do not offer any protection for the sides of your feet while walking over/ between sharp, barnacle-encrusted rocks.